 Choosing a contractor is not just finding someone who specializes in storm repair, you want the right contractor.
 There are a number of companies to pick from, but unfortunately there are more unqualified contractors than qualified ones.
 See our page, Avoid the Con-man and Insurance Fraud is Unacceptable, for tips when choosing a contractor.

 First Thing to Do – Contractors Inspection

 Tuttle Contracting recommends contacting your contractor first before anyone else, even before the insurance company.
 The first service a contractor should provide is a free damage inspection and a recommendation of how to proceed.
 Make sure to always request pictures of any findings, especially if the recommendation is to proceed with an insurance claim.
 See our page on Why have an Inspection and Insurance Claim Aid/Tips for more information.
-If choosing Tuttle Contracting, every Tuttle Representative is trained in Haag Engineering criteria to accurately assess the damage to your home and to provide pictures of any findings as well as a professional recommendation whether an insurance claim is necessary or not; free of charge.
 In addition, Tuttle Contracting is able to make immediate “emergency repairs” to your home to protect it until the insurance company is able to dispatch an adjuster and complete their inspection.